chandanhpcic/docs/source/manual/how-tos/pac.rst

 Host        wpad
 Domain      your domain
 Type        A or AAAA
-IP          IP of your OPNsense (where the Web interface is reachable Description can stay empty
+IP          IP of your Reticen8 (where the Web interface is reachable Description can stay empty
 =========== =========================================================